 1 male gets a hook to the jaw, eyes gouged

 1 female mauled to death by dogs

 1 male crushed to death with safe

-1 female eye gouged, presumably killed (flashback)
+1 female had an eye gouged, presumably killed (flashback)

 1 elderly female thrown to spikes, impaled